 We destroy documents on site and on time!
-We customize our pickups to best suite your timeline.
-Whether it’s weekly, bi-weekly, or monthy, we will customize a service specific for your business.
+We customize our pickups to best suit your timeline.
+We offer both residential and business services.
+Whether it’s weekly, bi-weekly, monthly, or an on call purge, we will customize a service specific for your needs.
 By providing an industry compliant document container, you can have confidence that your business is being protected.

 We understand record retention schedules.
 We know that you have years worth of records that can be overwhelming.
 Boxes of records are often kept in unsafe and unsecure areas.
 Our team of document destruction technicians will remove the records and securely destroy them.

 Compliance is as important to us as it is to you.
 We provide a Certificate of Destruction upon completion of the document destruction.
 This Certificate of Destruction gives you and your customers the peace of mind that your documents have been properly destroyed.
 This also produces a validation for any industry audit.

 This Federal legislation went into effect in 2000, the privacy provisions in the law require that financial institutions and insurance companies give consumers prior notice of an intention to share personal information and a chance to opt out of the sharing of such information.
 The law states that these institutions and companies need to "respect the privacy of its customers and to protect the security and confidentiality of those customers' non-public information."
 The language suggested in the Safeguard Rule that paper documents containing such personal information should also be protected and safely destroyed.